MostAwesomeDude/brismu/2-proofs.md

 logic](https://en.wikipedia.org/wiki/Regular_category#Regular_logic_and_regular_categories):
 All quantifiers must either be lifted to the prenex, or be single positive existential quantifiers.

+## Omitted sumti: {zo'e}

+The short version: `{zo'e}` should be read as `{zi'o}` if you're feeling charitable, and if not, then apply the following formal process.

+Lojban does not have a strong syntactic barrier between unary relations (mere sets, properties) and binary relations; both are encoded as selbri.
+This will bite us again and again, such as when we define `{poi}` and `{ke'a}`, or `{ka}` and `{ce'u}`, because arity matters and we have no way to annotate it other than by manually counting and requiring every place to be specified.

+So, here's the first part of the `{zo'e}` convention, and more will be added as needed.
+Whenever a rule has the form:

+    ro da zo'u:

+    da bu'a

+You may, if the selbri of `{bu'a}` needs to be binary, substitute the augmented rule:

+    ro da ro de zo'u:

+    da bu'a de

+And vice versa.
+The point is that the arity of the main selbri should not be an impediment to applying most deductive rules.

 ## Interpreting natural deduction